Enguenye/TheOrchidArcade/README.md

 # The Orchid Arcade
-For a more detailed description and tutorial of the project you can check the docs folder.
+For a more detailed description and tutorial of the project you can check the Build and Installation Guide and User Guide documents on the docs folder.

 ## Setup of the Application